-- (b) information identifying the applicant, - (c) a list of the goods or services in respect of which the registration is requested, - (d) a representation of the trade mark, which satisfies the requirements set out in Article 3(b).40 - 2.
+- 1. An application for registration of a trade mark shall contain at least: - (a) a request for the registration, - (b) information identifying the applicant, - (c) a list of the goods or services in respect of which the registration is requested, - (d) a representation of the trade mark, which satisfies the requirements set out in Article 3(b). - 2.
 The application for a trade mark shall be subject to the payment of any fee determined by the Member State concerned.

-Article 39 Date of filing
+Date of Filing

-- 1. The date of filing of a trade mark application shall be the date on which the application containing the information specified in Article 38(1) is filed with the office by the applicant. - Member States may, in addition, provide that the accordance of the date of filing shall be subject to the payment of a fee referred to in Article 38(2).^{41 42}
+- 1. The date of filing of a trade mark application shall be the date on which the documents containing the information specified in Article 38(1) are filed with the office by the applicant. - 2.
+Member States may, in addition, provide that the accordance of the date of filing shall be subject to the payment of a fee referred to in Article 38(2).